Mathnerd314/stroscot/docs/Reference/Library.rst

 Issues:
 * pathological arrays that expose worst-case quadratic behavior
 * "golden unit tests" that compare unstable sorted arrays for equality.
 Solved by defaulting to stable sort.
-* comparison functions that are not actually strict weak orders or total preorders (e.g. float comparison on NaN).
+* comparison functions that are not actually strict weak orders or total preorders (e.g. IEEE NaN comparison).
 Solved by randomized testing of triples.
 * Memory allocation or concurrency primitives that rely on sorting algorithms and vice-versa which result in debugger loops

 Optimizations: